 Spot the signs of abuse

-Can you spot the signs of abuse?
 A relationship rarely starts off as abusive.
 Often abusers slowly introduce behaviours to control and manipulate their partner or a family member.

 Some of the signs of abuse might be:

 - Your partner or relative swears and shouts at you.
-He/she makes fun of you or insults you.
+He/she makes fun of you or insults you

-- Your partner gets jealous and doesn’t like you doing things on your own or with others.
+- Your partner gets jealous and doesn’t like you doing things on your own or with others

 - You don’t have control over your own money or access to medicines, devices and the care you need.